giuseppeamato/lsc-scim-plugin/README.md

 The connector flattens the nested structure of the SCIM response into a key-value map (with keys as path with dot–notation form) and viceversa, so, when attributes with schema extension URI containing '.' are envolved, for example `urn:ietf:params:scim:schemas:extension:enterprise:2.0:User`, the dot char cause problems; therefore is important that the alias must not contains the '.' char.
-The services make the proper transformations transparently.
+The services makes the proper transformations transparently.

 E.g.: